twardoch/uubed-docs/docs/family/shq64.md

 summary: Shq64 (SimHash QuadB64) provides compact, similarity-preserving hash encoding with position safety and fixed-length output.
 ---

+TLDR: Shq64 is like a super-efficient fingerprinting system for your data.
+It creates a tiny, fixed-size code that tells you how similar two pieces of information are, without revealing the original data or causing accidental matches in your search results.

 # Shq64: SimHash Variant for Similarity Preservation

 ## Overview